ThePhantomPig791/titan-shifter-megapack-docs/docs/misc/stacking.md

 The Warhammer stack grants a titan the [Warhammer's generation ability](../titans/warhammer.md) as is.
 It also grants a small Warhammer-esque overlay on the top front of a titan's chest and neck.

 * ### Jaw - 6
 The Jaw stack gives a titan 1 extra motion point, half an extra attack point, and the ability to climb walls when sneaking.
+It also grants a titan extra health upon killing / eating.

 * ### Cart - 7
 The Cart stack gives an shifter 1 extra motion point, 10 seconds of speed I upon transforming, a 50% chance to not gain a shift when shifting (unless it's the titan's first shift), and increased energy regeneration speeds.

 * ### Colossal - 8
 The Colossal stack makes a titan 6 blocks bigger and gives it a steam blast ability that, when used (not held, which is unlike the [Colossal's steam](../titans/colossal.md)), burns and launches away any visible entities within a 50 block radius.
+It also gives the titan 1 extra attack point, 1 extra defense point, and 1 extra knockback (on attacks) point.

 * ### Founding - 9
 The Founding stack gives a shifter the [Founding's mass pure transform ability](../titans/founding.md) as is, but only when the shifter has [Royal Blood](./royal_blood.md).